Bail bondsman: Modern practice

 According to 1996 figures for the U.S., one quarter of all released felony defendants fail to appear at trial, but those released via surety bond appear more frequently than other defendants.

 Laws governing the practice of bail bonds vary by state, although the Uniform Criminal Extradition Act, sponsored by the Uniform Law Commission, has been widely adopted.
-In the state of California, bail bond agreements must be verified and certified by the California Department of Insurance.
 The practice of commercial bail bonds is unlawful in the states of Illinois, Kentucky, Oregon, and Wisconsin.

 Applicable federal laws include the Excessive Bail Clause of the Eighth Amendment and the Bail Reform Act of 1984, incorporated into the Comprehensive Crime Control Act of 1984.

 Training and requirements

 There are 18 states that do not establish control over the qualifications of bail recovery agents through statute or administrative code.
 In most jurisdictions, bond agents must be licensed to carry on business within the state.
 Some insurance companies may offer insurance coverage that includes local bail bonds for traffic related arrests.

+In the state of California, bail bond agents must be certified and licensed by the California Department of Insurance.